-- Engage QBs in the development (soft and/or hard costs) or operation of the proposed property in amounts equal to approximately 10% of total construction hard costs as certified by the Independent Auditor Report in the Final Allocation Application. - Submit a report with Final Allocation Application describing these efforts.
+- Engage QBs in the development or operation of the proposed property in amounts equal to approximately 25% of total construction hard costs as certified by the Independent Auditor Report in the Final Allocation Application. - Submit a report with Final Allocation Application describing these efforts.
 This report would detail successes, obstacles, and other notes pertaining to the Applicant's attempts to follow through on this commitment.